 The debate on the best ways to measure intelligence has been raging since, well, the early days of philosophy, modern-day psychology and has boomed with the development of social sciences.
-Many types of methodologies have been used for countless studies on the topic, with varying and sometimes contradictory results.
+Many types of methodologies have been used by research paper writers from all over the world for countless studies on the topic, with varying and sometimes contradictory results.

 A new ranking of the world’s smartest countries has been released, and it contains most interesting results for Central European nations.
 According to the Cleverest Countries index, designed and compiled by Vouchercloud, Poland, Hungary and the Czech Republic all rank among the world’s most intelligent countries.

 The study takes into account three variables to measure past, present and future intelligence: the total number of Noel Prize wins (past), IQ test results (present) and educational achievements (future).

 First, let us give credit where credit is due: Japan, scoring consistently high across all three metrics, comes out in 1st place worldwide and is named the world’s smartest country.
 The rest of the top 5 is made up of Switzerland, China, the United States and the Netherlands.

 Hungary ranks as the 16th smartest country worldwide, achieving its highest score in the school test ranking (14th).
 Poland stands at the 21st place (but 15th, tied with Australia and Israel, when it comes to the number of Nobel prize wins) and the Czech Republic ranks 23rd, placing highest in the national IQ category (19th worldwide).

 Smartest countries: Western nations vs. the rest of the world